MystenLabs/walrus-docs/docs/walrus-sites/tutorial-publish.md

 This output tells you that, for each file in the folder, a new Walrus blob was created, and the respective blob ID.
 Further, it prints the object ID of the Walrus Site object on Sui (so you can have a look in the explorer and use it to set the SuiNS name) and, finally, the URL at which you can browse the site.

-Note here that we are passing the default config `./sites-config.yaml` as the config for the site builder.
+Note here that we are implicitly using the default `sites-config.yaml` as the config for the site builder that we set up previously on the [installation section](./tutorial-install.html).
 The configuration file is necessary to ensure that the `site-builder` knows the correct Sui package for the Walrus Sites logic.

 More details on the configuration of the `site-builder` can be found under the [advanced configuration](./builder-config.md) section.